 As is often the case in a small town, Wallops Island doesn't have a public transportation system that people use for their commute.

-Wallops Island ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.
+In terms of college education, Wallops Island ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 Wallops Island is an extremely ethnically-diverse town.
 The people who call Wallops Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wallops Island residents report their race to be Native Hawaiian.
 Important ancestries of people in Wallops Island include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.